smartdevicelink/sdl_evolution/proposals/NNNN-atf-stabilization-proposal.md

 ## Motivation

-Current ATF requires and allows changes during testing specific SDL scenarios.
+Current testing approach requires changes in ATF during testing some of SDL scenarios.
 It also requires additional environment preparation/configuration and control during performing test sets and integrating ATF to popular CI systems.
 It is necessary to make ATF easy to use and extend its scaling possibilities.
-A lot of common functionality should be moved from ATF to to common scripts.
+A lot of specific testing functionality may be moved from ATF to to testing scripts

 ## Proposed solution

 There are 3 different layers of using ATF: